JianhaiChen/HumanDiseaseFertilityPleiotropy/README.md

 Long live evolutionary biology.

-This work has been submitted to *Nature Genetics*, and a preprint is in production at Research Square.
+This work has a preprint in
+production at Research Square.

 ---